monsoonmaelstrom/book2/book2.md

 “*Really* foggy.
 Yeah.
 If he can’t follow us magically and he can’t follow us visually…” I shrug.

 “Won’t he feel you doing that and know something is up?”
-Liam asks, and it’s a fair question.
+Liam wants to know, and it’s a fair question.

 “Not if I spend the next four hours doing it very, very slowly.”